 “Hi!
 Just a note to tell you how much I enjoyed reading this particular book.
 Since my partner of 26 years died in 2009, I have become an avid reader of m/m romances.
 I did not meet the love of my life until I was 52, and just five years out of the closet, so am most appreciative of a novel that has more mature MCs.
 Most are in their 20s and 30s; okay, but not something with which I can easily identify any longer.
 So the story of Karl and Mitch was a great surprise and more to my taste.
 Even though I was never married, I identified with Mitch who was more my age when entering the relationship and suffered from the same inexperience.
 Thanks for this heartwarming story.
 I shall read it again.”

 Wonderful!
 In my response, I shared that parts of the story were taken directly from my own life.
 It was great to see how the book meant something to him and met a need.
-I also told him I plan to include more silver characters in future stories, since older gay men are mostly ignored.
 The author of this email had no idea how much his simple communication would mean to me, probably assuming it was nothing special.
 Well, it was, and I am deeply appreciative.